cpilko/sb2xls/README.md

 ##TODO

 + Find a way to export the training report.
++ Transition to npm for package management.

 ##Contributing:

-+ This project uses [Bower]() for package management and [Preen]() to remove extraneous files from those packages.
++ This project uses [Bower](https://bower.io/) for package management and [Preen](https://github.com/BradDenver/Preen) to remove extraneous files from those packages.
-+ NetBeans metadata is inclded with this repository.